gceboh/Style2Paints_V3_Turbo/README.md

 | Sketch Preparation | 26 s |
 | Colorization | 1 min 5 s |

 From the above result, we can draw a conclusion that: under CPU mode, **Style2Paints V3 is about 5X faster than V4.5**.
-So, for users who use CPU to colorize, if you feel V4.5's colorization process is too slow, I recommend using Style2Paints V3.
+So, for users who use CPU to colorize, if you feel V4.5's colorization process is too slow, I recommend using Style2Paints V3 instead.
+But waiting for 1 minute each time is still too slow, so can it run faster?

 # Performance Tuning